-I am a 3rd year PhD student in the Department of History, funded by a Wellcome Trust Doctoral Studentship.
-My project is entitled 'Caring Power, Scientific Medicine and Mental Deficiency at the Royal Albert – The Institutionalisation of Children's Care in England, 1870 – 1920’.
+I am a 4th year PhD student in the Department of History, funded by a Wellcome Trust Doctoral Studentship.
+My project is entitled 'Caring Power, Scientific Medicine and Mental Deficiency at The Royal Albert, 1870 – 1920’.
 My research examines the social and medical history of children’s care and childhood mental disability, using the Royal Albert Institution as a case study.
 By the turn of the twentieth century, this establishment was one of the largest institutions in the UK devoted to the care and treatment of children deemed ‘idiots’ and ‘imbeciles’.
 The PhD documents the evolution the Royal Albert from 1870 to 1920, providing a broad chronological overview of its development and contribution to wider debates about childhood and disability.
 It considers how the Royal Albert emerged within a network of state and voluntary aided institutions which operated in Victorian and Edwardian Britain.
 These organisations contributed to helping care for and treat children who were deemed unable to live in their families.

 It also focuses on recapturing some of the stories of the children who called the Royal Albert their home, the professionals who lived and worked there, and the place of the institution in the local community and national life more generally.
 It considers how views of children's bodies and minds changed and how these changes affected the way children were perceived and treated.
 It examines how asylums functioned as sites of research, as well as places of accommodation, and how developments in psychiatric medicine were linked to the intimate praxis of institutional life.
 It also looks at the role of the family, medical professionals and civil servants in placing children at the Royal Albert and draws connections between this and more contemporary developments in children's social and health care.

 My research project is jointly supervised by Professor Hilary Marland and Dr Claire Shaw.